Indie artists are more empowered than ever before, but at what cost? You’ve got to find the balance of help and independence to find your audience.

 So while some people feel down about the current and future state of the music industry, I am extremely optimistic about what tomorrow will bring.
 We are at a crossroads my friends, and things are changing for the better.
 It is no longer about “being on a record label,” because we don’t need them.
 The sure bet is on yourself and like-minded musicians, and what you/we can achieve together.

-Bryan Weber is an independent musician and founding member of Indie on the Move (the #1 ranked informational resource in Disc Makers’ 2012 Touring Guide), which was launched in an effort to forge a collaborative environment and reliable resource for independent musicians to book their own U.S. tours – for free.
+Bryan Weber is an independent musician and founding member of Indie on the Move, which was launched in an effort to forge a collaborative environment and reliable resource for independent musicians to book their own U.S. tours – for free.
 The concept behind the site is both a DIY (do it yourself) and DIT (do it together) approach to the music industry, and based primarily on the idea that artists working together, supporting the “scene” on a collective basis, are typically more successful than those that go it alone.